-Professor Burggraeve informs us that "Dosimetric medicineis the art of appropriating remedies to the nature and progress of diseases, to their symptoms, and to individual idiosyncrasies.
-It makes use, not of the complex formulæ of the official pharmacopœia, but of the simple principles which modern chemistry has placed at our disposal, notably, of the alkaloids and of those metallic salts and metalloids whose pharmacodynamic action can be put in evidence by direct experiment."
-The Dosimetric medicaments are given in the form of granules, of which some contain only half a milligramme $\left(\frac{1}{130}$ th grain, Eng.) of active substance; others contain one milligramme $\left(\frac{1}{65}$ th grain); and others again contain as much as one centigramme (/6th grain) of the active substance in each granule.
+Professor Burggraeve informs us that "Dosimetric medicine is the art of appropriating remedies to the nature and progress of diseases, to their symptoms, and to individual idiosyncrasies.
+It makes use, not of the complex formulæ of the official pharmacopæia, but of the simple principles which modern chemistry has placed at our disposal, notably, of the alkaloids and of those metallic salts and metalloids whose pharmacodynamic action can be put in evidence by direct experiment."
+The Dosimetric medicaments are given in the form of granules, of which some contain only half a milligramme (130th grain, Eng.) of active substance; others contain one milligramme (1 th grain); and others again contain as much as one centigramme (th grain) of the active substance in each granule.
 These granules are administered as required according to the urgency of the case.
-For example, in an acute disease, it may be necessary to give either one or several kinds of granules (together or separately), according to the symptoms, every quarter, or every half-hour, which must be continued till the disease yields.
+For example, in an acute disease, it may be pecessary to give either one or several kinds of granules (together or separately), according to the symptoms, every quarter, or every half-hour, which must be continued till the disease yields.
 Thus most fevers and inflammations can be jugulated by administering every half-hour, day and night, one granule each of aconitine, arseniate of strychnine, and digitaline.
 In a chronic disease, fewer granules may be required, perhaps only administered three or four times a-day.
-Hence the rule: an acute disease requires an acute treatment; and a chronic disease a chronic treatment; or, in enlightened physician, and when the public are fully alive to the fact that every disease should be attacked at its outset, then will gradually begin to disappear all those organic diseases which now desolate our race.
-The study of pathological anatomy, which at present occupies so much of the valuable time of our medical students, will be superseded by the study of therapeutics, which will be the chief subject taught in all medical schools.
-Experience has often demonstrated that a profound knowledge of pathology on the part of a physician avails a sufferer but little.
-No one will therefore deplore the neglect of pathological science, when such great and happy results can be obtained from a fuller and more lengthened study of therapeutics.
-When the advantages of Dosimetry are more widely known, every practitioner will aim at being a skilful therapeutist.
+Hence the rule: an acute disease requires an acute treatment; and a chronic disease a chronic treatment; or, in other words, the more rapid a disease is in running through its dynamic or functional stage, the more rapid must be the treatment, and the slower the disease is in its course, the slower must be the treatment.